quicwg/base-drafts/draft-ietf-quic-transport.md

 tokens that are sent in Retry packets as they are carried in the same field.

-If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it can include that value in the Token field of its Initial packet.
+If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it SHOULD include that value in the Token field of its Initial packet.

 A token allows a server to correlate activity between the connection where the